Guidelines for Evaluating Breeders

 Understanding your Responsibilities as a Dog Owner

 - Domesticated dogs cannot fend for themselves.
-Who will feed, walk, groom and pick up after your dog; when it’s a puppy and when it grows older?
+Who will feed, walk, groom and pick up after your dog, when it’s a puppy and when it grows older?

 - Can your home and lifestyle accommodate a dog?
 If you work long hours, travel a lot or have a very active social life and are out much of the time, then don’t buy a dog; certainly not a Vizsla.
 Dogs are social creatures and need human attention, affection and quality time with family members.

 - Have you considered the energy requirements of a Vizsla and its effect on your personal lifestyle?
 While they require a bit less than some of the other sporting breeds, adult Vizslas still need a minimum of 45 to 60 minutes of vigorous daily exercise.
 Puppies will require 2 hours of play and exercise a day.
 Since dogs generally don’t run around a yard on their own, YOU will need to walk, run, hike or play each day with your Vizsla.
-If you’re not an active person, then you should consider a dog with much lower energy and exercise requirements (or a cat !).
+If you’re not an active person, then you should consider a dog with much lower energy and exercise requirements (or a cat!).

-- Vizslas do have a protective instinct, but should not be aggressive.
+- Vizslas do have a protective instinct but should not be aggressive.
 If you are looking for a guard dog, the Vizsla is not for you.

 - Obedience training/lessons are essential for all dogs.
 Will you take the time to socialize and train your new Vizsla?
-And the younger the better, for socializing and a well-behaved dog.
+And the younger the better, for socializing and raising a well-behaved dog.

 - Have you budgeted for the cost of good quality, nutritious food, veterinary fees, and obedience lessons?